MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Introduction

-\textbf{Events.} We consider the events that occupy the world's agenda in recent years, including the COVID-19 pandemic, the 2022 War between Russia and Ukraine, and the migration waves all around the world.
-Figure \ref{fig:composition} presents an overview of the structure of our dataset for English and Turkish.
-There are three main and additional miscellaneous event topics.
-The inner circle indicates these main events: The COVID-19 pandemic, 2022 War between Russia and Ukraine, Refugees (Immigration), and Miscellaneous for the events that are not categorized under the previous topics.
-Overall, the event topics contain 40 newsworthy events given in the outer circles in the figure.
-The full event titles can be found in Appendix \ref{sec:appendix_event_list}.
+\textbf{Topics and Events.} We consider the issues occupying the world's agenda in recent years as the topics of our dataset.
+Then, we extract the significant events with the highest spread of misinformation.
+Figure \ref{fig:composition} presents an overview of the structure of our dataset.
+The inner circle indicates the COVID-19 pandemic, the 2022 War between Russia and Ukraine, Refugees (Immigration), and Miscellaneous events that are not categorized under the previous topics.
+Overall, these topics contain 40 newsworthy events in the outer circles of the figure.
+We also provide the event titles along with their topics online\footref{note1}.

-Note that we select the events as common as possible for both languages.
+Note that we prefer well-known recent events for both languages.
 The reason is that some misinformation events can be global and observed in several countries, such as ``COVID-19 vaccines contain Human Immunodeficiency Virus (HIV)''.
 These common events can provide an opportunity to inspect how misinformation is spread in different languages.
 On the other hand, there are local events that have influence in specific regions.
 The details on the events are given in Section \ref{sec:data_crawling}.

 \textbf{Tweets.} The dataset has tweets related to the events.
 The crawling process is explained in Section \ref{sec:data_crawling}.
-Each tweet in the dataset is labeled according to three classes: False info, True info, and Other.
-The Other class includes tweets that can not be categorized under false and true information.
+Each tweet is labeled according to three classes: False information, True information, and Other.
+The Other class includes tweets that cannot be categorized under false and true information.
 The annotation process is explained in Section \ref{sec:data_annotation}.

-\textbf{Engagements.} We provide the user engagements to all tweets in the dataset.
-Separate engagement splits are provided in the types of like, reply, retweet, and quote.
+\textbf{User Engagements and Media.} We provide the user engagements with all tweets.
+Separate engagement splits are provided in the types of like, reply, retweet and quote.
+We also provide media elements in our dataset, i.e. image and video if they exist in the tweets.